jimmylevell/crowd-overview/ObjectCounter/readme.md

 Based on [6]

 ### CrowdTrack
-There has been remarkable progress on object detection and re-identification in recent years which are the core components for multi-object tracking.
-However, little attention has been focused on accomplishing the two tasks in a single network to improve the inference speed.
-The initial attempts along this path ended up with degraded results mainly because the re-identification branch is not appropriately learned.
-In this work, we study the essential reasons behind the failure, and accordingly present a simple baseline to addresses the problems.
-It remarkably outperforms the state-of-the-arts on the MOT challenge datasets at 30 FPS.
-We hope this baseline could inspire and help evaluate new ideas in this field.
+The model combines all steps required for object tracking within a single neural network.
+The researchers implemented a powerful baseline which outperformed state of the art methods on the MOT challege.
+The model reached 30 FPS on the dataset.

 ### ByteTrack
 Multi-object tracking (MOT) aims at estimating bounding boxes and identities of objects in videos.
 Most methods obtain identities by associating detection boxes whose scores are higher than a threshold.
 The objects with low detection scores, e.g. occluded objects, are simply thrown away, which brings non-negligible true object missing and fragmented trajectories.

-To solve this problem, we present a simple, effective and generic association method, tracking by associating every detection box instead of only the high score ones.
-For the low score detection boxes, we utilize their similarities with tracklets to recover true objects and filter out the background detections.
-When applied to 9 different state-of-the-art trackers, our method achieves consistent improvement on IDF1 scores ranging from 1 to 10 points.
-To put forwards the state-of-the-art performance of MOT, we design a simple and strong tracker, named ByteTrack.
-For the first time, we achieve 80.3 MOTA, 77.3 IDF1 and 63.1 HOTA on the test set of MOT17 with 30 FPS running speed on a single V100 GPU.
+TO address this issue, the researchers propose a simple, but effective method, tracking by associating every detection box instead of only the high score ones.
+For the low score detection boxes, their similarities with tracklets are being used to recover true objects and filter out background detections.

+The tracker performs a 80.3 MOTA, 77.3 IDF1 and 63.1 HOTA on the test set of MOT17 with 30 FPS running speed on a single V100 GPU.

 Based on [8]